Savile Row tailoring: Richard Anderson

-Stowers Bespoke
+Stowers

-Stowers Bespoke, established in 2006 by Ray Stowers, former head of bespoke at Gieves & Hawkes for 25 years, was created to reverse the trend in the modern market to mass-produce garments in the far east, with all ready to wear suits, accessories and made to measure suits in England.
+Stowers (initially called Stowers Bespoke), was established in 2006 by Ray Stowers, former head of bespoke at Gieves & Hawkes for 25 years, and was created to reverse the trend in the modern market to mass-produce garments in the Far East, with all ready to wear suits, accessories and made to measure suits produced in England.
 In 2008, Stowers Bespoke purchased the shop at 13 Savile Row from retiring tailor James Levett.
+The company Stowers Bespoke Ltd. was dissolved in December 2023.

 Cad and the Dandy

 Cad and the Dandy was founded in 2008 by former bankers James Sleater and Ian Meiers.
-Cad and the Dandy initially came to an arrangement with Chittleborough & Morgan to allow appointments in their shop.
-The company had a turnover of £1.3m in 2010, and was listed by The Guardian in the Couvoisier Future 500 in 2009.
-Cad and the Dandy launched a new flagship at 13 Savile Row in June 2013.
-The store is the first on the street to hand weave a cloth before making it up into a fully finished suit.
+Cad and the Dandy initially came to an arrangement with Chittleborough & Morgan to allow appointments in their shop, before launching a new flagship store at 13 Savile Row in June 2013.
+The store is the first on the street to hand weave a cloth on site before making it up into a fully finished suit.
 With Britain's bespoke tailoring industry facing an alarming shortage of master tailors, the company established an apprenticeship programme in London with young "would-be tailors" in its three London locations: Savile Row, Birchin Lane and Canary Wharf.
 In 2013, Cad and the Dandy bought the shoe manufacturer Wildsmith, a 166-year-old business.

 Kathryn Sargent

-In April 2016, tailor Kathryn Sargent became the first woman to open a tailoring house in Savile Row (although she has since moved back to Brook Street).
+In April 2016, tailor Kathryn Sargent became the first woman to open a tailoring house in Savile Row.
+As of 2023, Sargent is resident in Brook Street and has a branch in Edinburgh.
 Among those Sargent has dressed include royalty, actors, politicians and sportsmen.
 The master tailor, originally from Leeds, spent 15 years at nearby Gieves & Hawkes, rising through the ranks to be head cutter before opening her first store in Brook Street in 2012.
 She said that it gave a sense of achievement and that it is "just great to have your shop and your garments on display for people to see."
 William Skinner from Dege & Skinner said: "It's fitting that the first woman to be appointed as a head cutter ... is returning to open a shop of her own."
 In an interview with Another Magazine in 2012, Sargent said that she wanted to be a skilled worker rather than just a designer and to be able to fit something perfectly.

-William Hunt

-Manchester-born and former professional footballer William Hunt first opened on Savile Row in 1998, having had shops on the King's Road in Chelsea and in Covent Garden.
-Former clients include: Cristiano Ronaldo, David Beckham, Gary Neville, Gordon Ramsay and Jonathan Ross.
-Hunt aims to make "powerful suits for powerful men".